Streets-Heaver/SHInspect/SHInspect/Documentation/Settings.md

 ### Deleting a window
 You can remove a window by clicking a window in 'Windows To Display' and then pressing the delete button.

+### Select element With mouse over

+This option is useful when dealing with flyouts that close when clicking off the window.
+It auto selects and expands any element you hover over in the tree view.
+This make it easier to select a specific element.

 ### Changing the Inspection Colour

 The Inspection colour is the colour that shows when you are inspecting a control with your cursor whilst holding CTRL + ALT.
 You may wish to change this to stand out more with your application, for accessbility or for aesthetic purposes.